bianca9901/hangman/README.md

 3. It then displays the text ''You have 6 lives'' which is the lives (guessing chances) the player will start with. ![You have 6 lives](documentation/images/features/six-lives.png)
 4. It also displays the hangman stage, that at the moment is only a pole.
 ![Hangman stage 1](documentation/images/features/hangman-pole.png)
-5. Underneath the hangman stage, underscores is displayed, the number of underscores is the number of letters.
+5. Underneath the hangman stage, underscores are displayed, the number of underscores is the number of letters.
 Each underscore represents a hidden letter.
 For example, "_ _ _ _ _ _ _ _ _ " would be a word containing nine letters.
 ![Underscores for secret letter](documentation/images/features/underscores.png)
 6. Underneath the underscores the player is presented with an input field.
 "Guess a letter:" The player is prompted to type their guess.
 ![Input field](documentation/images/features/guess-a-letter.png)